School Wellness Councils

 WELLNESS ACTION PLAN

 Wellness Councils are responsible for assessing the school on implementation of the District Wellness Policy, developing a Wellness Action Plan, and implementing the Wellness Action Plan.
 A Wellness Action Plan is a dynamic tool to guide a school’s wellness work and is a required component of the Quality School Improvement Plan (QSP).
-Wellness Action Plans are due on November 15, 2019, in your school's QSP folder.
+Wellness Action Plans are due on November 17, 2023.

 Technical assistance can be provided for starting a Wellness Council, improving Wellness Council functionality, completing the Alliance’s Healthy School Program Assessment, writing a Wellness Action Plan, and other school wellness initiatives.
 Short-term technical assistance usually involves one or two sessions in person or via phone or email.

-Wellness Council Coaching Program helps school leaders and staff that need more assistance in starting a wellness council or implementing a specific part of the Wellness Policy.
-Coaching is a longer-term relationship with your school that involves at least 3 meetings and monthly check-ins to provide assistance that fits your school’s needs.
+The Wellness Council Coaching Program helps school leaders and staff who need more assistance in starting a wellness council or implementing a specific part of the Wellness Policy.
+Coaching is a longer-term relationship with your school that involves at least 3 meetings and monthly check-ins to provide assistance that meets your school’s needs.